Oriental hobby

 The Oriental hobby (Falco severus) is a species of falcon typically 27–30 cm long.
-It can be found in the northern parts of the Indian Subcontinent, across the eastern Himalayas and ranges southwards through Indochina to Australasia.
+It can be found in the northern parts of the Indian subcontinent, across the eastern Himalayas and ranges southwards through Indochina to Australasia.
 It has been recorded as a vagrant from Malaysia.

 Diet and habitats

 The Oriental hobby feeds mainly on insects and birds, and has in rare instances been observed as catching bats.
 Its typical habitats are lowland forested areas and woodland.
 It nests in used nest of other birds either in trees, on building ledges or on cliffs.
+Its breeding season is from May to August.

 Identification

 Adult is rich chestnut below, bluish-grey above with a black hood and pale throat.
 Juvenile has black streaks on its rufous chest and has a mottled back.
+They do not exhibit sexual dimorphism.